 So, we say things that make us sound better, holier, busier than we are.
 We can’t say that we are living in the culture and doing what we can to promote Christ, but it is difficult and we really don’t have much fruit to show you this year.
 That is because of numbers 4 and 7 above.
 We need money and you are judging our worth…and your evaluation will determine our money.
 This may not be true, but it is how we feel.
 We feel like we have to constantly show you that giving to our ministry is a great idea and you should keep it up.
 It produces a lot of pressure and emotional stress.

 So, there you have it.
-Ten things that your missionary will not tell you.
+Ten things to ask a missionary because your missionary will not tell you otherwise.
 They may not be pretty, but maybe hearing them can help you relate better to your missionary.
 Comments are welcome, especially from fellow missionaries.

 This article about what to ask a missionary originally appeared here.